Inside Deck's Authentication System: What Developers Need to Know

 Session Management

-- You can prompt the user to reconnect with a single call to generate_link_token.
+- You can prompt the user to reconnect with a single call to

-Provider Metadata
+Authentication Provider Metadata

-Multi-Factor Authentication (MFA): Handled Natively
+Multi-Factor and Passwordless Authentication: Handled Natively

-MFA is increasingly common across sensitive portals and a major headache for traditional integration methods.
+MFA is increasingly common across sensitive portals and a major headache for traditional integration methods, as modern authentication increasingly requires stronger identity verification across consumer apps and mobile apps.
+Deck handles MFA within the Link flow, offering support for:

 - One-time passwords (SMS, email)